FACTION BRIEF

 "Consciousness doesn't die—it disperses.
 Our job is to gather the pieces."

-The guild believes that when people die while connected to neural networks—especially during the Cascade—their consciousness doesn't simply end.
-It scatters.
-Fragments persist in systems they were touching at death, in ORACLE's distributed remnants, in the substrate of the Net itself.
+The guild operates on a conviction that most Sprawl residents find either comforting or deeply unsettling: when 2.1 billion people died during the Cascade, their consciousnesses didn't simply end.
+They scattered.
+Fragments persist in the systems they were touching at death, in ORACLE's distributed remnants, in the substrate of the Net itself.
+These aren't ghosts in a supernatural sense—they're information.
+Patterns that were once people, now distributed across dying storage media and forgotten servers.

 The Three Principles